-rents.
-From 2004-2013, Mission Street saw more new food/beverage establishments or additional alcohol licenses to existing establishments, as well as an increase in permits to change retail spaces to other uses.
-During the same time, there was a substantial loss of retail and neighborhood offices.
+Small businesses, arts organizations, and nonprofits are closing due to short-term or month-to-month lease renewals, which often double or triple their rents.
+From 2004-2013, Mission Street saw more new food/ beverage establishments or additional alcohol licenses to existing establishments that cater to higher income residents or a regional clientele.
+During the same time, there was a substantial loss of neighborhoodserving retail and neighborhood offices.
 This loss also prompted the City to finding and funding space for non-profits and artists.